 Some paintings by my wife's niece, Patricia Galeazzi-Henry.

-I live in Raleigh , North Carolina , in the United States , and am an employee of Alcatel-Lucent (here is my complete resume/CV).
+I live in Raleigh, North Carolina, in the United States.
 I have a Bachelor's degree in Computer Science and Math from Eastern Michigan University (also the alma mater of Judge Greg Mathis).
 I have 25+ years of experience as a software developer, mostly in embedded and low-level software.
 I have several repositories on github and two blogs on Quora .
 I am also on Linkedin .
 I am on stackoverflow and stackoverflow en español .

 I have written a bit field facility provided by the header file bitfield.h ( https://github.com/wkaras/C-plus-plus-library-bit-fields ).
 The facility is more portable and flexible than the bit field facility provided by the base language.
 Bit field structures can be laid out from most to least or least to most significant bits, under programmer control.
 Bit field structures can be located in device registers that are not memory mapped.
 With good compiler optimization, the performance is comparable.

 Or at least I don't think so, as I explain here .